athomasq/athomasq.github.io/navigation/bio-2.md

 &nbsp; &nbsp; **Quandl.** A few years later, I started Quandl with my friend and co-founder Tammer Kamel.
 We set out to solve a well-known problem: there’s an enormous amount of valuable data in the world, but it’s fragmented and intractable: hard to find and hard to use.
 We built technology to aggregate and harmonize millions of datasets from thousands of sources, all in a single data marketplace with a uniform, powerful API.

-Quandl pioneered the category of "alternative data for finance" -- datasets of great value to professional investors, but previously unused (and often unknown).
+&nbsp; &nbsp; Quandl pioneered the category of "alternative data for finance" -- datasets of great value to professional investors, but previously unused (and often unknown).
 Our alt data was used by a majority of the world's top hedge funds, asset managers, fintechs, and investment banks, serving millions of downloads and powering billions in investment decisions.

-I wore many hats at Quandl: heading all things data; raising $20M in venture capital from blue-chip Silicon Valley investors; managing (at various times) finance, marketing, sales and ops; recruiting and team-building; and perhaps most importantly, setting culture and vision.
+&nbsp; &nbsp; I wore many hats at Quandl: heading all things data; raising $20M in venture capital from blue-chip Silicon Valley investors; managing (at various times) finance, marketing, sales and ops; recruiting and team-building; and perhaps most importantly, setting culture and vision.

-Quandl was acquired by Nasdaq in 2018, in a substantial and successful exit.
+&nbsp; &nbsp; Quandl was acquired by Nasdaq in 2018, in a substantial and successful exit.
 Tammer and I stayed on to run the business for a while longer, before moving on.

 &nbsp; &nbsp; **Free Agent.** I've been a free agent for the last few years.
 I'm an active and successful angel investor in early-stage tech startups (40+ portfolio copmanies, 25% blended IRR, meaningful DPI).
 I also write Pivotal, a highly-regarded newsletter on data, investing and startups, with over 5000 subscribers.
 I advise a small and select group of firms (both tech startups and investment managers), and I serve on private-company boards.